tpanning/revealjs-solo/README.md

 Pages (see it [here](https://tpanning.github.com/revealjs-solo/)).
 To serve via GitHub Pages, fork this repository and make sure all commits are going to the gh-pages branch (this repository has gh-pages as the only branch, so if you fork it you shouldn't have to do anything).

+Licensed under the MIT License.
+See the LICENSE file for details.